|Title:||Germany For Free - Reloaded|

 - why he keeps a credit card in his backpack.

 The thing is: this is Braun’s adventure, and if his decisions make sense to him, that’s fine.
 I want to be able to understand them from the story itself, not because he explicitly explains everything to me.
 The whole book reminded me of Rob Lilwall and his constant apologizing.

 the bad writing

 There is an instance where he has to patiently wait for a meal, which he describes as a “triumph of the will”.
 Another time he worries about the possibility of rain, which he calls an “inferno”.

 I think it’s easy to see this book as “sacrilegious” towards Holzach’s legacy.
 I wouldn’t go that far.
-Anyone is free to walk around moneyless and write books about it.
+Anyone is free to walk around pennilessly and write books about it.
 Sure, using the exact same title as the original means setting the bar pretty high for oneself, but even this didn’t bother me that much.